gregorriegler/gregorriegler.github.io/_drafts/2021-06-26-giving-a-tdd-crash-course-in-2-hours.md

 Remember, the goal of the trainer is to stay in the background as much as possible.
 She might chime in to get things going but mostly asks the right questions and delegates control to the participants.

-The trainer might say: "I only type when you navigators tell me to.",
+As a trainer, you might say: "I only type when you navigators tell me to.",
 or: "What would be an even simpler test case to start with?"
 When you see something you are not satisfied with, play the ball to the responsible referee role: "Green referee, what do you have to say about this?", "Refactor referee, Is it okay that we do this refactoring now?"